PinewoodPip/epip/docs/patchnotes.md

 [Download here](https://drive.google.com/file/d/1pYIXbo9Nw_5FllYnvGtfGNDeftDOWyBP/view?usp=sharing).
 (19/2/22)

+## ??/?/22 Next update

+- Fixed bugs with unbinding actions in the hotbar, as well as clearing unmemorized slots

 ### 19/2/22 Huge Hotbar rewrite
 Rewrote the hotbar UI.
 This involves mostly technical changes, in preparations for a standalone release.